jonwagner/Insight.Database/README.md

 # Insight.Database #

 **Insight.Database** is a fast, lightweight, (and dare we say awesome) micro-orm for .NET.

-Insight.Database lets you call your database with almost no code, and makes it easy to send objects to your database and get them back.

-Here is Insight implementing a repository automatically:
+It's available as a [NuGet Package](http://www.nuget.org/packages/Insight.Database/).

+Let's say you have a database and a class and you want them to work together.
+Something like this:

 	CREATE TABLE Beer ([ID] [int], [Type] varchar(128), [Description] varchar(128)) GO CREATE PROC InsertBeer @type varchar(128), @description varchar(128) AS